antonvh/antonsmindstorms-docs/docs/source/Hardware/LMS-ESP32/hardware.rst

 Overview
 --------

-In the picture below an overviwe of the hardware components of the LMS-ESP32 board is given.
+In the picture below an overview of the hardware components of the LMS-ESP32 board is given.

 .. image:: ./images/lmsesp32_hardware_overview.jpg
   :width: 1000